Cost of Living in Detroit, MI [2025]

 FAQs: Cost of Living in Detroit

 The cheapest rent in Detroit is for a one-bedroom apartment.
-You can expect to pay an average of $674 a month in rent.
-A two-bedroom apartment in Detroit costs $913 per month.
+You can expect to pay a median rent of $776 a month in rent.
+The median rent for a two-bedroom apartment in Detroit is higher at $1,039 per month.

 Detroit to Chicago is 281.4 miles via I-94 E. It takes about four hours and eleven minutes to drive from Detroit to Chicago.
 It takes five hours and forty two minutes to take Amtrak from Detroit to Chicago.